localvoid/kivi/README.md

-Virtual DOM simplifies the way to manage DOM mutations, just describe how your Component should look at any point in time and Virtual DOM reconciliation algorithm will make all necessary DOM operations in a most efficient way.
+Virtual DOM simplifies the way to manage DOM mutations, just describe how your Component should look at any point in time and Virtual DOM reconciliation algorithm will make all necessary DOM operations to update the document in a most efficient way.

 In addition to standard Virtual DOM API, kivi provides different tools for advanced optimizations that can be used to reduce Virtual DOM overhead: